DushyantC137/Eunoia-Game/README.md

 # Eunoia-Game
-What happens when a cube gets lost in a lonely magical world.
-A 2D platformer Dark Game in which the player can make its on icy-platforms during runtime.
+Created a 2D platformer neon Dark Game in which the user can make its own icy-Platforms during runtime.
-GIF:
+Used line renderer under the player and added colliders to the lines produced.
 ![](EunoiaGif.gif)